pereira3R/LandingPage-GroupSearchGPT/README.md

 # Project-GroupSearchGPT

+Project started and completed in 2023, prepared in less than 1 week.

 ## Overview
 The project is nothing more than a landing page that was requested by a research and extension group at the Federal University of Mato Grosso.